Green-Software-Foundation/green-software-principles/README.md

 # Principles of Green Software Engineering

 ## Scope
 The original Principles of Green Software Engineering located at https://principles.green was created in 2019.
-As the field of Green Software Engineering (GSE) has evolved the need to update the principles has also evolved.
+As the field of Green Software Engineering (GSE) has evolved, the need to update the principles has become clear.

-Specifically there is a requirement to extend knowledge in the sections on carbon, electricity, carbon intensity and embodied carbon and add sections on neutralisations as well as update the measurement section to discuss the SCI.
+Specifically there is a requirement to: extend knowledge in the sections on carbon, electricity, carbon intensity and embodied carbon; add a section on neutralisations; and update the measurement section to discuss the SCI.

 Taking this training will give you enough information to:
 - Understand and contribute to discussions on the Software Carbon Intensity (SCI) Specification.